psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo.rst

 Now, install input data as a subdataset::

-  datalad install -d. -s ../study_ds sourcedata datalad install sourcedata/code/toolbox
+  datalad install --dataset . --source ../study_ds sourcedata datalad install sourcedata/code/toolbox

-mkdir -p inputs; ln -s ../sourcedata inputs/rawdata; datalad add inputs/rawdata

 If the specification wasn't altered, the actual conversion is done by::